-Having put in place all the necessary, extensive procedures to make sure that our homing process is in line with current Government guidance on social distancing, we can now rehome cats using the Hands Free Rehoming process.
+Having put in place all the necessary procedures to make sure that our homing process is in line with current Government guidance on social distancing, we can rehome cats using the Hands Free Rehoming process.

-Here is our guide to adopting a cat using hands-free homing:
+This is the process for adopting a cat using hands-free homing:

 - Enquire.
 If you have found a cat on our website that you are interested in homing, please send us an enquiry message using the form on this website.

 - Reserve your cat.
 One of our volunteers will review the form and, if you are found to be a home match for your chosen cat, we will contact you by phone or email.
 This will give you the opportunity to ask any questions you have about the cat or kitten and discuss the adoption process.

 - Virtual home visit.
 We will carry out virtual homing checks and this will involve, where possible, a video call (or phone if a video call is not available) to discuss the homing with you.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)